JacoTome/musinco/Use Case Description.md

 2. As a beginner guitarist, who can't play at home because of the neighbors, i want to find a place where i can play my guitar, so that i can do my exercise and improve myself.

-3. As a singer, i want to find some events, so that i can start to play in public and give my career a boost.

-4. As a bar owner, i want to find musicians to play in my bar, so that i can attract more customers.

 ---

 ## Actors